idptools/metapredict/README.md

    but that may cause crashes or silently produce incorrect results.
 For more information, please see http://www.intel.com/software/products/support/.

 To avoid this error we make the executive decision to ignore this clash.
-This has largely not appeared to have any deleterious issues on performance or accuracy accross the tests run.
+This has largely not appeared to have any deleterious issues on performance or accuracy across the tests run.
 If you are uncomfortable with this then the code in ``metapredict/__init__.py`` can be edited with ``IGNORE_LIBOMP_ERROR`` set to ``False`` and **metapredict** re-installed from the source directory.

 ### Testing